 On some platforms, and in some languages, instructions can modify other instructions in the code space.
 Historically self-modifying code was needed for software to overcome limitations of the hardware, such as running on a platform with very limited memory.
 It is now often used (or misused) to hide functionality of software and make it more difficult to reverse engineer or for specialty applications such as graphics where the algorithm is tuned at runtime to give better performance or just-in-time (JIT) compilation to replace interpreted code with compiled code.
 Apart from automatically-generated benign code, self-modifying code can be difficult to write correctly and even more difficult to test and maintain correctly leading to unanticipated errors.

-Cross reference
+Related coding guidelines

-JSF AV Rule: 2
+JSF AV [24] Rule: 2